Norwegian Sky Cruise Ship

-Norwegian Sky is the first ship to be delivered to Norwegian Cruise Line (NCL) for six years.
-It marks a turning point for the company's twelve-vessel fleet and the start of a significantly raised business profile, following a listing on the US stock market.
+Norwegian Sky is a Sun-class cruise ship owned and operated by Norwegian Cruise Line (NCL).
+It marked a turning point for the company's 12-vessel fleet and the start of a significantly raised business profile, following a listing on the US stock market.

-For the passengers there are 1,001 staterooms, 248 of which have balconies.
-In addition, there are 14 penthouse suites with balconies and four owners' suites.
-Each of the suites has its own butler service and a special menu and the four owners' suites also have their own whirlpool incorporated into each balcony.
+Passenger facilities include 1,001 staterooms, 248 of which have balconies.
+In addition, 14 penthouse suites with balconies and four owners' suites are available.
+Each of the suites has its own butler service and a special menu, while the four owners' suites also have their own whirlpool incorporated into each balcony.

-All the interior design has been carried out by one designer, Tillberg Design's London-based office, SMC Design.
+All the interior design was provided by Tillberg Design's London-based office, SMC Design.

-There are seven restaurants featuring a variety of international cuisine from Italian through to Chinese, sushi and crepes.
-The garden and great outdoor cafés are open during the day for adults, and they provide a junior buffet in the evening that gives children the option of dining informally without their parents.
+Seven restaurants are onboard, featuring a variety of international cuisine from Italian through to Chinese, sushi and crepes.
+The garden and great outdoor cafés are open during the day for adults, and provide a junior buffet in the evening that gives children the option of dining informally without their parents.

 Even passengers on vacation need to keep in touch with the office, so all the staterooms are connected to the internet and, for a small charge, guests can hook up their laptops and log onto their email.
-For those not wanting to carry their laptops aboard, there are four stations at the internet Café for going online.
+For those not wanting to carry their laptops aboard, four stations are located at the internet café.

-NCL has contracted Colombian Emeralds International and dutyfree.com, which has previously only had onshore outlets, to manage all the gift shops, while Reebok and Cybex have manufactured and supplied workout equipment for the gym.
+NCL contracted Colombian Emeralds International and dutyfree.com, which previously only had onshore outlets, to manage all the gift shops, while Reebok and Cybex manufactured and supplied workout equipment for the gym.

 Norwegian Sky propulsion